|

 As an "illustration, " an ape's by-now-famous selfie was the running gag at the conference.
 A curious

 female macaque had snatched the camera of a wildlife photographer.
 The camera found later was loaded with several weird photos the ape had shot.
-One of the pictures was a selfie that a Wikipedia author later used to illustrate an article, resulting in the photographer requesting royalties for "his?" picture.
+One of the pictures was a selfie that a Wikipedia author later used to illustrate an article, prompting the photographer to request royalties for "his?" picture.
 Even the Badische Zeitung ran

 a column about the story.